orbitalquark/textadept/docs/manual.md

 In its bid for minimalism, Textadept depends on very little to run.
 On Windows and macOS, it has no external dependencies.
-On Linux and BSD, the GUI version depends only on [GTK][] (a cross-platform GUI toolkit) version 2.24 or later (circa early 2011), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
+On Linux and BSD, the GUI version depends only on [GTK][] (a cross-platform GUI toolkit), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
 Most Linux and BSD systems either already have these dependencies installed, or they are readily available from a package manager.

-Windows XP and Mac OSX 10.10 (Yosemite) are the minimum required operating systems.
+Windows 7 and Mac OSX 10.10 (Yosemite) are the minimum required operating systems.
 Linux and BSD have no defined minimum.

 [GTK]: https://gtk.org